eitansuez/eitansuez.github.io/writeups/ingress2gateway.md

 # Ingress2gateway

-If I had to define a tool such as "ingress2gateway" succinctly, I would say that it's a tool designed to translate Kubernetes Ingress resources to Gateway API resources.
+If I had to define [ingress2gateway](https://github.com/kubernetes-sigs/ingress2gateway/blob/main/README.md) succinctly, I would say that it's a tool designed to translate Kubernetes Ingress resources to Gateway API resources.

 It ought to be able take any Ingress resource, and produce the Gateway + HttpRoute equivalent.